-During the most lethal months of the American Civil War, a battle waged over strategic bluffs in Port Hudson, overlooking the Mississippi River.
-Charged with blocking the Union warships’ approach to a convergence of the Mississippi and Red Rivers, Port Hudson was a critical Confederate fortification.
-In March of 1863, the Union warship, U.S.S.
-Albatross, was one of two ships to breach this Confederate blockade, under the command of Lt.
+During the most lethal months of the American Civil War, a battle waged over strategic bluffs in Port Hudson.
+The region was a critical Confederate fortification, charged with blocking the Union warships’ approach to a convergence of the Mississippi and Red Rivers.
+In March of 1863, the Union warship U.S.S.
+Albatross was one of two ships to breach this Confederate blockade, under the command of Lt.
 Commander John E. Hart.
 In June of 1863, the Union redoubled their offenses on the Port, and the Albatross, led by Hart, took part in this offensive, shelling neighboring Confederate towns, including St. Francisville.

 Raving mad with fever, Lt.
-Commander Hart had taken his own life, mid-battle.
+Commander Hart had taken his own life in the middle of the battle.
 To the disbelief of the defending Confederate officers, a small boat departed the Albatross, making for shore and bearing a white flag.
 The request made by the Union boat was an astonishing one: a burial for Lt.
 Commander Hart in the cemetery of Grace Church, with full Masonic honors.

 Another corner of Grace Episcopal Cemetery is the object of local lore.
 In the back of the cemetery, an empty crypt stands with its door flung wide, inviting those daring enough to venture down its stairs into the darkness.
 Locals alternately claim that this was a hideout used by Confederate soldiers, or the haunt of a widower who kept it furnished with a rocking chair in order to keep his deceased wife company.
 Neither claim offers much substantiation and leaves the visitor with more questions than answers.